What is a Texas Combative Sports Promoter License Bond and the Combative Sports Bond for Gross Receipts Tax?

 What do I need to get bonded?

-You need to contact a surety bond company who is authorized to conduct business in Texas such as us.
+You need to contact a surety bond company that is authorized to conduct business in Texas such as us.
 Before we can get you bonded for your license, certain steps are needed to be made.
 We will check your performance history as a promoter, financial capability, and your credit standing among others.

 What other requirements do I need to get licensed as a Combative Sports Promoter aside from the bonds?